 - Gold: When traders and investors anticipate an economic slowdown, they tend to move into funds, such as gold funds and ETFs that invest in reliable asset types.

 As always, I provide my caution that market timing is not a good idea for the vast majority of investors.
+However, you can still incorporate some of these ideas into your portfolio construction for purposes of diversification.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.